mskcc/mimsi/README.md

 ## Questions, Comments, Collaborations?
 Please feel free to reach out, I'm available via email - zieglerj@mskcc.org

 If you have any issues or feature requests with the tool please don't hesitate to create an issue on this repo.
-We will address it as soon as we can.
+We will address them as soon as possible.

-Also, feel free to submit a PR.
+Also, PRs are more than welcome.
 We'd love to see the community get involved and help utilize machine learning to improve cancer care!

 ## License